Tracy Aviary is opening Utah's first nature-based preschool next year

 - The preschool addresses child care needs with scholarships and flexible attendance options.

-SOUTH SALT LAKE — Tracy Aviary won't just nurture birds and other wildlife — it plans to nurture some of Utah's youngest minds, with plans to open a first-of-its-kind preschool next year.
+SOUTH SALT LAKE — Tracy Aviary won't just nurture birds and other wildlife — it plans to nurture some of Utah's youngest minds when it opens a first-of-its-kind preschool next year.

 The aim?
 To keep children outside.